I-Guy/SalmoDEST/README.md

 6- Function named 'Renamer2' moves gbk files to the folder containing fasta files and renames them according to fasta files.

-7- Function named "Filter2" generates a text table with the keys (IDs) of all genomes which have a coverage > 50x.
+7- Function named "Filter2" generates a text table with the keys (IDs) of all genomes which have a coverage > 50x and length > 4Mb.
 It adds to the same table the information about sequencing technology.

 8- Function named "GetGFF" downloads gff files.